Electric MINI JCW: Pacesetter safety car for Formula E points to future performance model

-Fully electric model set to join line-up of high-performance John Cooper Works MINIs
+Fully electric concept hints at zero-emissions version of high-performance John Cooper Works MINI

-However, MINI brand head Bernd Koerber has stated: "With the MINI Electric, we’ve shown how well driving pleasure and electric mobility can be combined.
+In an accompanying statement, Koerber said: "With the MINI Electric, we’ve shown how well driving pleasure and electric mobility can be combined.
 Now’s the time to translate the performance passion of the John Cooper Works brand to electromobility.
 So we’re now working hard to develop concepts for John Cooper Works models with electric drive."

 Koerber added that traditional petrol-engined JCW MINIs would continue alongside the JCW Electric, saying: "John Cooper Works models with conventional combustion engines will continue to have an important role to play in addressing the wishes and needs of our motorsport enthusiasts around the world."